djanatyn/smashgg-social-finder/README.md

 * https://developer.smash.gg/docs/authentication

 Unforuntately, there's no support for guest keys available on their public API.
 The private API does not require a token, but is not available due to CORS restrictions (?).

+If you need help getting a key, message `djanatyn`!

 # Building